Grafana

 After saving, Grafana will be ready to receive all delta messages for all existing Signal K keys and values.
 Now we need to filter a Signal K key to be displayed on a dashboard, for this example we will use environment.outside.temperature.

-transformation using the settings shown in the image below:
+Finally go to Transform tab and add the Filter data by values transformation using the settings shown in the image below:

-Signal K uses the Kelvin unit for temperature, so if we want to convert the data to Celsius, we can add another transformation Add field from calculation
+Signal K uses the Kelvin unit for temperature, so if we want to convert the data to Celsius, we can add another transformation Add field from calculation using the settings in the image above.

-and continue building your perfect dashboard by adding more panels.
+Once you are happy with your panel click Save and continue building your perfect dashboard by adding more panels.